-A year-round school greenhouse creates hands on classroom where numerous math and science
+A year-round school greenhouse creates a hands-on classroom where numerous math and science

 Create a Budget

-Funding a school greenhouse is a obviously a prime factor in the planning process, and usually schools’ greatest hurdle.
+Funding a school greenhouse is obviously a prime factor in the planning process, and usually schools’ greatest hurdle.
 Creating preliminary budget for the project is helpful to set a funding goal.
-Many greenhouse designers can give you a ‘ball park’ figure of costs.
+Many greenhouse designers can give you a ‘ball park’ figure for costs.
 Keep in mind that this should be a rough estimate, and you probably want to plan a cushion for unforeseen costs.
 You also want to take into account operational costs when choosing a greenhouse structure.
-Standard greenhouses are energy intensive to operate year-round, and in the end much more expensive than an energy-efficient year round greenhouse.
+Standard greenhouses are energy intensive to operate year-round and in the end much more expensive than an energy-efficient year-round greenhouse.
 Contact Ceres if you have questions about setting a goal for your school greenhouse budget.

 Make a Timeline